evanharmon/in-mono/headspace/aws/aws-vpc-network-acls.md

 - span multiple subnets

 ### Defaults On New ACLs
-When you create a new ACL, All traffic inbound and unbound defaults to DENY No subnet is assigned until you explicitly assign one to the ACL
+- inbound and unbound traffic defaults to DENY

 ### Can Override A Security Group Rule
 Ex. security group allows port 80 from anywhere 0.0.0.0/0.
 ACL denies access to